PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day5.md

 ## 2) Creative Brief: Minority Report (5)

 The goal of this DataLab is to finalize the presentation.
-For example, if you have not added references, visual elements, etc. Please, do so today.
-Furthermore, use this day to discuss the content of the presentation
+For example, if you have not linked your AI topic to the Taxonomy of AI or added references, visual elements, etc. Please, do so today.
+Furthermore, use this day to discuss the content of the presentation with your peers (e.g., outline).

 ***